What is open access?

 - Free availability thanks to unrestricted online access

-Open access publications are freely available online to anyone, which maximizes the visibility, and thus the uptake and use of the work published.
+Open access publications are freely available online to anyone.
+This maximizes visibility, and thus the uptake and use of the work published

 - Authors retain copyright